Louisa Kitchin

 attachment-informed psychologist

-I work from a psychodynamic, relational, and attachment-informed approach, with an interest in how relationships shape the development of our sense of self and continue to influence how we experience ourselves and others.
+I work from a psychodynamic and attachment-informed approach, with an interest in how relationships shape the development of our sense of self and continue to influence how we experience ourselves and others.

-I work with adults experiencing difficulties with anxiety, depression, perfectionism and self-criticism, relationships and family issues, life transitions, grief and loss, and the impacts of trauma.
+I work with adults experiencing a range of difficulties, including perinatal concerns, anxiety, depression, perfectionism and low self-worth, eating disorders, relationship and family issues, grief and loss, and the impacts of trauma.

 People I work with often describe longstanding difficulties, such as repeating relationship patterns, unhelpful coping patterns, challenges expressing or managing emotions, or uncertainty around their sense of self and self-worth.